Contributor: Hannah Brooks. Lesson ID: 12032

 Happily, plates move very slowly, leading to change over time.

-In the Got It? section, we will look at plate identification and boundary interactions on Earth's surface.
+In the Got It? section, you will look at plate identification and boundary interactions on the earth's surface.